 The name applies to raff species or may apply only to males.
 Male rooftop sandpipers come in three variants, each with its own bizarre accompaniment technique thanks to a supergene created 3.8 million years ago.
 You will find most rough faces are fairly straight-faced warders with long necks and short heads.
-The birthing birds are pale-brown on all sides, with pale brown.
+The birthing birds are pale brown on all sides, with pale brown.

 Ruff (Calidris pugnax) is a medium-sized wading bird that breeds in wetlands and wet grasslands throughout northern Eurasia.
 This highly vegetable sandpiper emits, and sometimes makes, a great winter shake, which includes southern and western Europe, Africa, South Asia, and Australia.
+Bird accessories on Amazon.

-Three individually plumped types of males, a rare variant that mimics a wife, adopts a variety of techniques to get a leaky mating, and feathers of the head and neck are made as part of a wider main court display.
+Three individually plumped types of males, a rare variant that mimics a wife, adopt a variety of techniques to get a leaky mating, and feathers of the head and neck are made as part of a wider main court display.

-The female has one brood per year and lays four eggs in a well-hidden land nest, disperses the egg and nourishes the rats, which are mobile immediately after hatching, and larger predators such as mammals and birds, such as foxes, feral cats, and storms, are found in herds of predatory birds. , Corvid and Squa are included.
+The female has one brood per year and lays four eggs in a well-hidden land nest, disperses the egg, and nourishes the rats, which are mobile immediately after hatching, and larger predators such as mammals and birds, such as foxes, feral cats, and storms, are found in herds of predatory birds. , Corvid and Squa are included.

-Ruff bird forage in wet grassland and soft mud, searching for or searching for edible items.
+Ruff birds forage in wet grassland and soft mud, searching for or searching for edible items.
 It is mainly fed by insects, especially during the breeding season, but it will consume the plant material, including rice and corn, in the winter and in the winter.

 Classified as the “minimum concern” in the IUCN Red List criteria, global conservation concerns are relatively low, with Scandinavia and the Ark breeding in large numbers.
 However, in most regions of Europe, there is agreement on land extraction, increasing fertilizer use, reducing dewy or burnt breeding sites, and over-hunting.